 Task Force applauds first-ever national standards to eliminate sexual abuse in prisons

-WASHINGTON, May 17 — The National Gay and Lesbian Task Force applauds the Department of Justice's (DOJ) release of the first-ever national standards to eliminate sexual abuse in prisons, jails and other detention settings, as required by the Prison Rape Elimination Act of 2003.
-And also, the White House issued a presidential memo announcing that immigration detention facilities will soon be required to issue similar regulations to comply with the Prison Rape Elimination Act.
+The National Gay and Lesbian Task Force applauds the Department of Justice’s (DOJ) release of the first-ever national standards to eliminate sexual abuse in prisons, jails and other detention settings, as required by the Prison Rape Elimination Act of 2003.
+And also, the White House today issued a presidential memo announcing that immigration detention facilities will soon be required to issue similar regulations to comply with the Prison Rape Elimination Act.

 The regulations establish several critical protections for inmates, and will have a particularly profound impact on lesbian, gay, bisexual and transgender (LGBT) detainees who remain extremely vulnerable in detention settings.

-The standards, which the National Gay and Lesbian Task Force has advocated for, include specialized training for prison staff, and screenings in detention settings to help assess whether an inmate is at higher risk for being targeted for sexual abuse because of their actual or perceived sexual orientation or gender identity.
-Agencies must also train security staff on respectful searches of transgender inmates; transgender people will not be assigned to a male or female facility based solely on their anatomy but rather on a case-by-case assessment of the inmate's health and safety; and transgender inmates will be given the opportunity to shower separately from other inmates.
+The standards, which the Task Force has advocated for, include specialized training for prison staff, and screenings in detention settings to help assess whether an inmate is at higher risk for being targeted for sexual abuse in prison because of their actual or perceived sexual orientation or gender identity.
+Agencies must also train security staff on respectful searches of transgender inmates; transgender people will not be assigned to a male or female facility based solely on genital status, but rather on a case-by-case assessment of the inmate’s health and safety; and transgender inmates will be given the opportunity to shower separately from other inmates.

 The National Gay and Lesbian Task Force, through its New Beginning Initiative, has advocated for these humane standards.
 The Task Force has also been calling on federal officials to ensure that these protections apply to the hundreds of thousands of people — including many LGBT people — housed in immigration detention facilities.
 The presidential memorandum ensures all federal agencies with detention facilities, including the Department of Homeland Security, will issue regulations to reduce the risk of sexual violence.